10.2 People, Location, Time, and Movement Details

 | Object | Size, color, location, owner, transfer | Naming contraband before facts support it |

-- Where is each person or object?
+- Where is each person and object positioned?

 - What happened first, next, and last?